dvreeze/yaidom/README.rst

 =========================

 Yaidom (yet another immutable DOM) is a Scala-ish DOM-like API.
-Yaidom is DOM-like in that it represents XML as in-memory trees of elements and other nodes.
+Yaidom is DOM-like in that it represents XML as in-memory trees of elements, text nodes, and other nodes.
 Intentionally, yaidom does not implement W3C DOM.
 Yaidom is Scala-ish in that it leverages immutability and the Scala Collections API.

 Why do we need yet another Scala DOM-like API?
 The standard Scala XML library has issues w.r.t. usability